External morphology of Lepidoptera: Genitalia

-The genitalia of the male and female in any particular species are adapted to fit each other like a lock (male) and key (female).
+The genitalia of the male and female in any particular species are adapted to fit each other like a lock (female) and key (male).
 In males, the ninth abdominal segment is divided into a dorsal "tegumen" and ventral "viniculum".
 They form a ring-like structure for the attachment of genital parts and a pair of lateral clasping organs (claspers or "harpe").
 The male has a median tubular organ (called the aedeagus) which is extended through an eversible sheath (or "vesica") to inseminate the female.
 The males have paired sperm ducts in all lepidopterans; the paired testes are separate in basal taxa and fused in advanced forms.

 While the layout of internal genital ducts and openings of the female genitalia depends upon the taxonomic group that insect belongs to, the internal female reproductive system of all lepidopterans consists of paired ovaries and accessory glands which produce the yolks and shells of the eggs.
 Female insects have a system of receptacles and ducts in which sperm is received, transported, and stored.
-The oviducts of the female join together to form a common duct (called the "oviductus communis") which leads to the vagina.
+The oviducts of the female join to form a common duct (called the "oviductus communis") which leads to the vagina.

 When copulation takes place, the male butterfly or moth places a capsule of sperm (spermatophore) in a receptacle of the female (called the corpus bursae).
 The sperm, when released from the capsule, swims directly into or via a small tube into a special seminal receptacle (spermatheca), where the sperm is stored until it is released into the vagina for fertilisation during egg laying, which may occur hours, days, or months after mating.
 The eggs pass through the ovipore.
 The ovipore may be at the end of a modified ovipositor or surrounded by a pair of broad setose anal papillae.

 Butterflies of the Parnassinae (family Papilionidae) and some Acraeini (family Nymphalidae) add a post-copulatory plug, called the sphragis, to the abdomen of the female after copulation preventing her from mating again.

 The males of many species of Papilionoidea are furnished with secondary sexual characteristics.
 These consist of scent-producing organs, brushes, and brands or pouches of specialised scales.
 These presumably meet the function of convincing the female that she is mating with a male of the correct species.

 Three species of hawkmoth have been recorded to emit ultrasound clicks by rubbing their genitalia; males produce by rubbing rigid scales on the exterior of the claspers while females produce sound by contracting their genitalia which causes rubbing of scales against the abdomen.
 The function of this noise making is not clear and suggestions put forward include the jamming of bat echolocation, and, advertising that the bat's prey are prickly and excellent fliers.